Pyraustinae

 (NCBI-index: 1.594338)

 The Small Purple and Gold (Pyrausta aurata) is a small, striking purple micro-moth with a round golden-yellow dot along the costa close to the apex.
 Some specimens also have some small golden-yellow streaks on the wing.
-The Small Purple and Gold is very similar to the Common Purple and Gold (Pyrausta purpuralis), but it does not have a distinct golden-yellow dot on the wing.
-The Common Purple and Gold has more yellow-white surfaces and a white band can also be seen on the hindwing.
+The Small Purple and Gold is very similar to the Common Purple and Gold (Pyrausta purpuralis) but does not have a distinct golden-yellow dot on the wing.
+The Common Purple and Gold has more yellow-white surfaces, and a white band can also be seen on the hindwing.
 That band is more yellow in the Small Purple and Gold.
-It flies in two generations from May to September and is also active during the day.
-The wingspan is 18-20mm and the larvae feed in a spun web.
+It flies in two generations from May to September and is active during the day.
+The wingspan is 18-20mm, and the larvae feed in a spun web.
 Host plant: Mint, Calamint, and Marjoram.
 Dutch name: Muntvlinder.
 Frisian name:

 Flying period: